 Grants for Research in Mathematics:

 The MSP supports self-directed, unclassified research in the areas of Algebra, Number Theory, Discrete Mathematics, Probability, and Statistics.
 The program does not support research in cryptology.
-The Research Grants program offers three types of grants: the Young Investigators Grant, the Standard Grant, and the Senior Investigators Grant.
+The Research Grants program offers two types of grants: the Young Investigators Grant and the Standard Grant.
 More details are available on the MSP proposal submission website.
 Investigators must be U.S. citizens or permanent residents of the United States.
-Proposals should be submitted electronically by October 15 via the MSP website.
+Proposals must be annually submitted electronically beginning on September 1 and ending on October 15 via the Proposal Submission Website.
 Awards are made in the fall of the following year.
 Questions about the program may be directed to MSPgrants@nsa.gov.

 The MSP supports conferences and workshops in the five subject areas named above.
-Average award for conferences and workshops is $15,000 - $20,000.
-The Special Situation Proposal category is for research experience for undergraduates or events that do not fall within the typical "research" conference format.
+Average award for conferences and workshops is $10,000 - $15,000.
+The Special Situation Proposal category is for events that do not fall within the typical "research" conference format.
 In particular, MSP is interested in supporting efforts that increase broader participation in the mathematical sciences, promote wide dissemination of mathematics, and promote the education and training of undergraduates and graduate students.
-Proposals should be submitted electronically by October 15 annually through the Proposal Submission Website.
+Proposals must be annually submitted electronically beginning on September 1 and ending on October 15 via the Proposal Submission Website.

 To obtain additional information about the MSP such as selection criteria, proposal preparation, grant descriptions, or proposal ideas, please call.